WiIIson/EMGFlow-Python-Package/docs/06 OutlierFinder Documentation.md

 - Maximum frequency range to search for outliers in.

 `metric`: int/float
 - Aggregation metric used to calculate outliers.
-Can be any function that takes a list of values, and returns a single value.
+Can be any function that takes a list of numeric values, and returns a single value.
 Recommended functions are: `np.median` and `np.mean`.

 `expression`: str (None)
 - String regular expression.
 If provided, will only search for outliers in `Signal` files whose names match the regular expression, and will ignore everything else.